kevlingo/roster-copilot/docs/AI_Chat_Interface_Design_Frontend_Architecture.md

 #### 2.4.2.
 Chat History Bubbles Overlay (`ChatBubbleOverlay`)

 *   **Appearance:**
-    *   Overlays a portion of the page (e.g., bottom-right or bottom-left quadrant).
+    *   **Positioning:** Overlays a portion of the page (e.g., typically fixed to the right side of the viewport).
+    *   **Height:** The overlay's height should be `calc(100vh - var(--header-height))`.
+        *   **Guidance:** This will make the overlay extend from below the header to the bottom of the viewport.
+A CSS variable (e.g., `--header-height`) representing the application header's height must be defined and accessible.
+The Tailwind CSS class would be `h-[calc(100vh-var(--header-height))]`.
+        *   **Note on `ChatInput`:** Since the `ChatInput` component is fixed at the bottom, the `ChatBubbleOverlay` will visually extend behind it.
+To ensure all chat messages are viewable and not obscured by the `ChatInput`, the scrollable content area within `ChatBubbleOverlay` should have a `padding-bottom` equal to the height of the `ChatInput` component.
+    *   **Width:** The width should be `w-96` (which is `24rem` or `384px`).
+        *   **Tailwind CSS:** Use `w-96`.
-    *   Displays the latest 3-4 messages.
+    *   **Content Display:** Displays the latest messages.
 Older messages are accessible via scroll within this overlay.
-    *   Transparent or semi-transparent background for the overlay container *itself* is not recommended as it can make bubbles harder to read.
-Bubbles themselves are opaque.
-The *area* taken by bubbles should allow underlying content to be seen around it.
+    *   **Background & Transparency:** The overlay container itself should generally not have a background that obscures page content unnecessarily, especially if it's just a positioning wrapper.
+Chat bubbles themselves are opaque.
+The design goal is that underlying page content remains visible around the chat interface elements.
 *   **Bubbles (`ChatMessageBubble`):**
-    *   **User Bubble:** Light grey background, text aligned left (or right, depending on standard chat conventions adopted).
+    *   **User Bubble:** Light grey background.
+Aligns to the **right** side of the chat overlay.
 Rounded corners.
+(Content within the bubble itself typically remains left-aligned for readability).
-    *   **AI Bubble:** Light blue background, text aligned right (or left).
+    *   **AI Bubble:** Light blue background.
+Aligns to the **left** side of the chat overlay.
 Rounded corners.
+(Content within the bubble itself typically remains left-aligned for readability).
     *   **Content:** Message text.
 Timestamps optional, subtle.
-    *   **Spacing:** Adequate padding within bubbles, and margin between bubbles.
+    *   **Sizing:** Bubbles should have a defined `max-width` (e.g., `max-w-2xl` or `max-w-xl` using Tailwind CSS) to prevent them from stretching too wide within the `48rem` overlay.
+This ensures better readability.
+    *   **Spacing & Alignment:**
+        *   **Vertical Spacing:** To control the vertical gap between consecutive messages, each `ChatMessageBubble` should have a bottom margin.
+Given `flex-direction: column-reverse` in `ChatBubbleOverlay`, Tailwind's `mb-2` (0.5rem) is a good starting point.
+This creates a small, consistent space above each new message, improving the visual flow.
+The value (`mb-1`, `mb-2`, `mb-3`) can be adjusted based on visual testing.
+        *   **Horizontal Alignment:** To clearly distinguish sender, the standard alignment for messages within the chat overlay is:
+            *   AI-sent messages: Align to the **left**.
+            *   User-sent messages: Align to the **right**.
+            *   This styling is applied directly to the root element of the `ChatMessageBubble` component.
+        *   **Tailwind CSS Implementation:** Assuming the parent container of bubbles in `ChatBubbleOverlay` is a flex column (e.g., using `flex flex-col` or `flex flex-col-reverse` for stacking messages), the following classes are conditionally applied to `ChatMessageBubble`:
+            *   AI Messages: `self-start` (aligns the bubble to the **left** start of the flex container).
+            *   User Messages: `self-end` (aligns the bubble to the **right** end of the flex container).
+        *   This visual differentiation is crucial for readability.
+Text *within* each bubble typically remains left-aligned for optimal readability, regardless of the bubble's placement.
 *   **Interaction:**
     *   Vertical scrolling within the overlay if content exceeds visible height.
+New messages appear at the bottom, and the view automatically scrolls to show the latest messages.
+This "scroll from bottom" behavior remains a core requirement and is fully compatible with the updated left/right alignment of messages.
     *   Text selection within bubbles should be possible.
     *   Links within chat messages should be clickable.
 *   **States:**